Georgia's congressional districts

 Georgia is represented in the United States House of Representatives by 14 elected representatives, each campaigning and receiving votes in only one district of the 14.

 After the 2000 census, the State of Georgia was divided into 13 congressional districts, increasing from 11 due to reapportionment.
 The state was redistricted again in 2005, and 2007, although the number of districts remained 13.
 In 2013, the number of representatives increased again with rising population to 14 members.

 Current districts and representatives

-List of members of the United States House delegation from Georgia, their time in office, district maps, and the district political ratings according to the CPVI.
+This is a list of United States representatives from Georgia, their time in office, district maps, and the district political ratings according to the CPVI.
 The delegation has a total of 14 members, with nine Republicans and five Democrats as of 2023.

 Historical and present district boundaries

 Table of United States congressional district boundary maps in the State of Georgia, presented chronologically.
 All redistricting events that took place in Georgia between 1973 and 2013 are shown.